Curve counting theories via stable objects II: DT/ncDT flop formula

 Then we have the following equalities of the generating series,

 In particular the quotient series

 is well-defined and does not depend on a general point $\sigma \in \vV$. \end{itemize} \end{thm}

 \begin{rmk} Suppose that $\mM^{v}(\sigma)=[M/\mathbb{G}_m]$ where $M$ is a scheme with a trivial $\mathbb{G}_m$-action.
 Then there is a perfect symmetric obstruction theory on $M$ by~\cite{HT2}, and hence the associated virtual cycle also exists. \end{rmk} \begin{rmk} If $\mM^{v}(\sigma)$ is not written as $[M/\mathbb{G}_m]$ as in Remark~\ref{rmk:HT2}, then the invariant $\DT_{n, \beta}(\sigma)$, (resp.~$N_{n, \beta}$,) is defined by the integration of the logarithm of the relevant moduli stacks in the Hall-algebra.
-Their precise definitions are given in~\cite[Definition~8.5]{Tcurve1}. \end{rmk}
+See~\cite[Definition~4.11]{Tcurve1}. \end{rmk}